-The suffix that will be appended to the target file name.
-This may be specified in the same manner as the prefix above.
-If the suffix is a string, then scons will append a '.' to the beginning of the suffix if it's not already there.
-The string returned by callable object (or obtained from the dictionary) is untouched and must append its own '.' to the beginning if one is desired.
+The suffix to append to the target file name.
+Specified in the same manner as for prefix above.
+If the suffix is a string, then scons prepends a '.' to the suffix if it's not already there.
+The string returned by the callable object or obtained from the dictionary is untouched and you need to manually prepend a '.' if one is required.